dashed-slug/wallets/readme.txt

 Additionally, if the change you intend to do is helpful to other users, I might be able to add it to the plugin code.

+= I am encountering some problem with the Bitcoin and Altcoin Wallets plugin =

+First check the *Troubleshooting* section of the documentation: Go to the [dashed-slug downloads area](https://www.dashed-slug.net/downloads/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) and grab the *bundle* package of the plugin.
+This includes the documentation in PDF form.
+Scroll to the troubleshooting section and see if your problem is listed.
+If not, read the *Contact* section for ways in which you can ask for support.
+Some additional [info about how to ask for support is found here](https://wordpress.org/support/topic/important-please-read-before-posting-an-issue/).

+= I am encountering some problem with an Extension to the Bitcoin and Altcoin Wallets plugin =

+You should first have a look at the extension's page on [dashed-slug.net](https://www.dashed-slug.net/?utm_source=wallets&utm_medium=docs&utm_campaign=faq).
+If your solution is not found there, you can also scan the appropriate subsection of [the support forums](http://dashed-slug.net/support/?utm_source=wallets&utm_medium=docs&utm_campaign=faq).
+You can also post your own question.
+Please try to use the appropriate forum, and to post a new thread for each distinct issue.

 = How can I get support or submit feedback? =

 Please use the [support forum on WordPress.org](https://wordpress.org/support/plugin/wallets) for all issues and inquiries regarding the plugin.